omarabdellatif99/RocknRoll/README.md

 # 🏆 Mini Sumo Ball Game
 A physics-based sumo brawl where the last ball standing wins!

-This Unity project is a fun, dynamic, and progressively challenging mini sumo ball game, where players (or AI-controlled balls) compete to push each other out of an arena.
-The game revolves around game mechanics, a single power-up, and increasing difficulty, making it a great playground for experimenting with physics-based interactions and engaging gameplay elements.
+This Unity Project was part of the Unity programmer pathway as I was introduced to new concepts in Game programming by adding new Game mechanics like difficulty increasing and powerups

 ## 🎮 Gameplay Mechanics
-- **Physics-Driven Battles** – The sumo balls are controlled using physics forces, creating organic and unpredictable movements as they collide and fight for dominance.
+- **Physics-Driven Battles** – The sumo balls are controlled using physics forces also the Camera,creating a challenging way of controlling the ball, and unpredictable movements as it collides and fight for dominance.
 - **Knockback System** – Each impact applies force to opponents, making positioning and momentum control crucial for survival.
 - **Arena Boundaries** – Players must strategize to avoid falling off while pushing others to the edge.

 ## 🔥 Power-Up
 - **Knockback Amplifier** – Boosts the force applied when colliding with opponents, leading to stronger hits.
+- **Fire balls** – This powerUp mechanic will be added in the future as am working on refining and refactoring several game projects i have been working on .

 ## 📈 Increasing Difficulty & Progression
-- **Adaptive AI** – Enemy balls become more aggressive and skilled over time.
-- **Dynamic Arena Hazards** – As the game progresses, obstacles such as shrinking platforms or moving barriers add extra challenges.
-- **Wave-Based Difficulty Scaling** – The number and strength of enemies increase with each round, ensuring a progressively harder experience.
+- **Wave-Based Difficulty Scaling** – The number of enemies increase with each wave, ensuring a progressively harder experience.

 ## 🛠️ Learning & Development Goals
 This project was built as a game mechanics practice ground, focusing on: